vMarkusK/vSphereNetAppToolkit/README.md

 ### Project Description

-This Module helps to automate some basic steps that interact between VMware vSphere and NetApp.
+This Module helps to automate some basic steps that interact between VMware vSphere and NetApp ONTAP.

 ## Requirements